morphonets/cx3d/README.md

-# Cx3D (Mavenized project)
+# SciView - Cx3D

-This repository hosts a [mavenized](https://maven.apache.org) version of the Cx3D program.
+This repository hosts the [SciView](http://sc.iview.sc) version of [Cx3D](https://www.ini.uzh.ch/~amw/seco/cx3d/).

 Cx3D (Cortex simulation in 3D) is a tool for simulating the growth of cortex in 3D developed at the [Institute of Neuroinformatics](http://www.ini.uzh.ch/) of the [University of Zürich](http://www.uzh.ch/) and [ETH Zürich](http://www.ethz.ch/).
 It is distributed under the [GNU General Public License version 3](http://www.gnu.org/licenses/gpl.html).

 For more information refer to the official [Cx3D website](https://www.ini.uzh.ch/~amw/seco/cx3d/).

+## Quick setup

+1. Clone repo
+2. Import into IntelliJ
+3. Run sc.iview.cx3d.commands.RandomBranchingDemo

 ## Streamlined Setup

 This repository provides a really quick project setup to run Cx3D.

 1. To compile (assuming you have installed git and maven):